0xPARC/0xparc-intro-book/src/pcp.typ

 exactly one choice of $lambda_1$ which makes the collated equation true, while the other $q-1$ all fail.)

-To emphasize again: Penny is printing $q^E$ phone books right now and we only use one.
+To emphasize again: Peggy is printing $q^E$ phone books right now and we only use one.
 Look, I'm sorry, okay?

 === Sum-checking the equation (or: how to print the phone book)